sveltejs/svelte/README.md

 ## svelte.dev

-The source code for https://svelte.dev, including all the documentation, lives in the [site](site) directory.
+The documentation, lives in the [site-content](site-content) directory.
+It is served via an [API](https://github.com/sveltejs/api.svelte.dev) to https://svelte.dev.
+The source code for https://svelte.dev lives in [the sites repository](https://github.com/sveltejs/sites/tree/master/sites/svelte.dev).
 The site is built with [SvelteKit](https://kit.svelte.dev).

 ### Is svelte.dev down?